livingdebugger/livingdebugger.github.io/menu/about.md

 title: Welcome to The Living Debugger!
 ---

-The Living Debugger is a blog that discusses about our experience in programming and our training our english write
+The Living Debugger is as blog wrtitten by two wannabe programmers with very limited english skill.
+Enjoy!

 ### Getting Started